Visit the Campbell Scientific Forum to submit your question to users around the world.

-This is a general indication of a communication error with the datalogger.
-One of the first things that the communication software tries to do is read the station clock, and that is why the clock check command shows up as failing.
+This is a general indication of a communications error with the datalogger.
+One of the first things that the communications software tries to do is read the station clock, and that is why the clock check command shows up as failing.
 It does not mean that there is a clock problem in general.

 What might cause clock issues?

-If the automatic clock synchronization option (LoggerNet [version 4] Setup, Datalogger, Clock tab) is used, do not set the Allowed Clock Deviation too tight (e.g., 1 s), as the PC will try to change the clock either due to drift in its own clock or because of delays in the communication from the PC to the datalogger.
-If the clock is updated too often, there is the risk of the datalogger “skipping records” if the time is pushed forward just before it is supposed to store data.
+If the automatic clock synchronization option (LoggerNet [version 4] Setup, Datalogger, Clock tab) is used, do not set the Allowed Clock Deviation too tight (for example, 1 s), as the PC will try to change the clock either because of drift in its own clock or because of delays in the communication from the PC to the datalogger.
+If the clock is updated too often, there is the risk of the datalogger skipping records if the time is pushed forward just before it is supposed to store data.